 The Company manages liquidity risk by maintaining sufficient cash balances.
 Liquidity requirements are managed based on expected cash flows to ensure that there is sufficient capital in order to meet short-term obligations.
-As at March 31, 2016, the Company had a cash balance of \$35,933 (June 30, 2015: \$198,456) to settle current liabilities of \$153,306 (June 30, 2015: \$44,616), which is insufficient to meet those obligations.
-On September 24, 2015 the Company announced a non-brokered private placement of up to \$400,000, which private placement did not proceed.
-Management of the Company continues to seek the necessary financing through a combination of issuance of new equity instruments, entering into joint venture arrangements or debt financing, or a combination thereof; however, there is no assurance that the Company will be successful in these actions.
+As at September 30, 2016, the Company had a cash balance of \$88,528 (June 30, 2016: \$117,550), which is insufficient to settle current liabilities of \$131,956 (June 30, 2016: \$76,095).
+Management plans to continue to seek the necessary financing through a combination issuance of new equity instruments, entering into joint venture arrangements or debt financing; however, there is no assurance that the Company will be successful in these actions.